Falconry / The History of Falconry

 The practice of falconry goes back some 4000 to 6000 years BC originating in East Asia on the steppes of Mongolia or possibly in the Persian Gulf region of the Middle East where it was well established by 2000 BC.

-Falconry was originally used as a means of sustenance and has been practiced in many forms by many cultures around the world.
-From the 6th Century through the Middle Ages falconry’s popularity surged.
+Falconry was originally used as a means of sustenance and has been practised in many forms by many cultures around the world.
+From the 6th Century through the Middle Ages, falconry’s popularity surged.
 It was the sport of royalty for centuries with the possession of birds of prey considered a status symbol.
 For example, in 17th Century England falconry was governed by a strict set of customs that dictated the birds of prey allowed to be flown by people of various social ranks.
-For instance only a king was allowed to fly the largest and most magnificent of falcons, the Gyr falcon, while only a prince could fly a female peregrine (known simply as ‘a falcon’ in falconry terminology; noblewomen could only fly a Merlin and knaves, servants or children could only fly a Eurasian Kestrel.
+For instance, only a king could fly the largest and most magnificent of falcons, the gyrfalcon, while only a prince could fly a female peregrine (known simply as ‘a falcon’ in falconry terminology); noblewomen could only fly a merlin and knaves, servants or children could only fly a Eurasian kestrel.

 By the 1800s the sport began to diminish due to the invention and increased use of firearms to obtain food.
 However, by the turn of the 20th century interest in falconry began to rise again.
-Today about 80 countries worldwide practice falconry, and in 2010 in recognition of its long cultural history, falconry was inscribed as a living human heritage on the UNESCO Representative List of Intangible Cultural Heritage of Humanity.
+Today about 80 countries worldwide practise falconry and in 2010, in recognition of its long cultural history, falconry was inscribed as a living human heritage on the UNESCO Representative List of Intangible Cultural Heritage of Humanity.

 The history of falconry in New Zealand.